ChameleonCloud/starcompactor/README.md

 If you don't specify the hash salt, the script will generate one randomly.
 To allow mutual reference between instance events and machine events, you need to apply the same hash key (salt) to the host name fields.
-Use `-hashed-masking-salt` parameter to apply a hash key for masking.
+Use `--hashed-masking-salt` parameter to apply a hash key for masking.

 ### Ordered
 This technique is applied to the RACK property in the machine events table.